 How to set up a fitness tracker or smartwatch

-A fitness tracker or smartwatch could help you begin or further your fitness journey, including tracking your steps, distances travelled, and even providing motivational prompts to keep you on the right track.
+A fitness tracker or smartwatch could help you to begin or further your fitness journey.
+It can log activities such as your steps and distances travelled, provide motivational prompts to stop you flagging, and help you stay on track to meet targets.
 If you're new to the world of wearable technology, you may be wondering where to begin with your shiny new device.
 That's where we can help.

-Follow the process in this guide for a seamless and stress-free set up – you'll be ready to go in no time at all.
-Or if you're all set up, take a look at our five easy tips for getting the most from our fitness tracker or smartwatch – from how to wear it and clean it, to improving the accuracy of the tracking.
+Follow the process in this guide for a seamless and stress-free setup – you'll be ready to go in no time.
+Then take a look at our five easy tips for getting the most from your fitness tracker or smartwatch – from keeping it clean to improving the accuracy of its tracking.

 How to get started with your fitness tracker or smartwatch